explaingit

 TLDR

-Masscan is an extremely fast TCP port scanner that can scan the entire public internet in under five minutes by sending millions of packets per second from a single machine.
+An extremely fast TCP port scanner that can scan the entire public internet in under five minutes by sending 10 million packets per second, with an interface similar to nmap.

 Mindmap